PhillyGilly/zigbee2mqtt.io/docs/devices/SJCGQ11LM.md

 ### Pairing
 Press and hold the reset button by pressing hard on the top of the device (water drop logo) for +- 5 seconds (until the blue light inside the device, under the water drop starts blinking).
 After this the device will automatically join.

+After pairing Water_leak will report as 'unknown' until its status is changed by physically wetting the sensor by putting it somewhere wet.
+It will report 'wet' and then revert to 'dry' when removed.

 <!-- Notes END: Do not edit below this line -->